DaveStrickland/AstroPhotography/README.md

 # AstroPhotography

-The AstroPhotography python package provides python classes and command line applications for quick and convenient processing amateur astronomical images from RAW digital camera format to common graphical image formats (e.g. PNG) and astronomical FITS format.
+The aim of the AstroPhotography python package is to provides python classes and command line applications for amateur astronomy, specifically:

+- quick inspection and conversion of RAW digital camera format to common graphical image formats (e.g. PNG) and astronomical FITS format.
-The provided command line application `dksraw` provides a simple method of quickly converting RAW files into useful images without the user having to mess around with `dcraw`, `gimp`, `photoshop` or the equivalent.
+- reduction and combination of multiple FITS images, including calibration, artifact removal, star detection, and astrometry.

-FITS images can then be viewed with the powerful features SAO `ds9` provides.
+FITS images can then be viewed with the powerful features SAO `ds9` provides, and/or within python using `astropy`.

+*Current status:* This is still very much a work in progress.
+RAW to image/FITS conversion is partially implemented, but development stalled when I became dissatified with the clunky nature of the unit tests.
+I've been putting more effort into the FITS data reduction side of the project, but still have a long way to go.

 ## Command Line Functionality

+The command line python program `dksraw` will provide a simple method of quickly converting RAW files into useful images or FITS files without the user having to mess around with `dcraw`, `gimp`, `photoshop` or the equivalent.

+A series of python scripts, all beginning with the prefix `ap_`, will perform separate stages of traditional astronomical image data reduction given FITS files generated either by `dksraw` or obtained directly from some other sources (e.g. iTelescope, an archive, etc).

+### dksraw

 **Note** Planned, only some are partially implemented at this stage.
 See TODO.md for plan and implementation status.